 3.2 Testing facilities

-3.2.1 Test particles
+3.2.1 Particle Instrumentation

 The study investigated the dispersion of three characteristic sizes of particles emitted from various locations in controlled chambers with different ventilation patterns.
 Disease-bearing particles can have sizes ranging from smaller than 1μm to larger than 10μm.
 This study used 0.77μm particles to study small particles,.
 For short-lived transient particle sources, turbulent dispersion of small particles (<1μm) has larger impact on particle transport than diffusion caused by Brownian motion (Rim and Novoselac 2009).
 For this reason, we assumed that particles smaller than 1μm behaved similarly with regard to dispersion, but not with regard to deposition.
 Also, it has been shown that ventilation has a much larger impact on small particle removal than deposition for typical airflow rates in indoor environments (Waring and Siegel 2008).